2/13/2025

 Conference Operator

-The next question from Oskar Hafen Lamm from Brian Garnier.
+The next question from Oskar Haffenlam from Brian Garnier.
 Please go ahead.

 speaker

 Hi, Tim.
-I'm also here from BG.
+Oskar here from BG.
 Thank you for taking my question.
-So, on Bouvier d'Als, I was wondering if you could provide some granularity on what person market share you have in major European markets.
-And if you believe that the uptick in patients added on treatments this quarter will be maintained in the coming year, taking into account the new markets that are to be included.
-And then my second question would be on the obesity trial.
-And more precisely, after how many weeks in treatment will you measure the weight loss?
-And then as a follow up on that, what would be your estimated threshold for efficacy that would convince you to push the program forward?
+I was wondering if you could provide some granularity on what percent market share you have in major European markets, and if you believe that the uptick in patients added on treatments this quarter will be maintained in the coming year, taking into account the new markets that are to be included.
+And then my second question would be on the obesity trial, and more precisely, after how many weeks on treatment will you measure the weight loss?
+And then as a follow-up on that, what would be your estimated threshold for efficacy that would convince you to push the program forward?
 Thank you.

 speaker

 Yeah, thank you.
 I mean, when it comes to the European markets, I think, you know, they vary from very high percentages to lower.
-But maybe Richard, you can give a comment on the broad.
-Yes,
+But maybe, Richard, you can give a comment on the broad.

 speaker